RACHELIgit/JS-Hit-ball-game/README.md

 # JS Hit Ball Game

 ## Description
 Bull game hit with the computer, written in JavaScript.
-Just play with the computer.
+ Just play with the compute ; )

 ## Live Demo
 You can play the game live by visiting the following link: